2. Support tickets

 Check if the software is already installed on the cluster.
 See list modules for details.

-When you attempt to install yourself, please note HPC3 is CentOS-based system.
-If you run across instructions that say Ubuntu or apt get or similar, those are for a different Linux-based OS and won’t work on HPC3.
+Please note HPC3 is CentOS-based system.
+When you attempt to install yourself, and you run across instructions that say Ubuntu or apt get or similar, those are for a different Linux-based OS and won’t work on HPC3.

 Submit a Software Ticket